bathlarp/backend/README.md

 Prerequisites:

-- Elixir 1.15.x
+- Elixir 1.18.x
-  - Follow the instructions [here](https://elixir-lang.org/install.html) to get this installed.
+  - Follow the [installation instructions](https://elixir-lang.org/install.html) to get this installed.
 - A Postgres database server
   - The development and test configuration assumes that the database server is